katerina-tziala/fullstackopen2019/part3/phonebook_backend/README.md

 1. Make sure that all the dependencies of the *PhoneBook API* are installed.

 2. Navigate from your terminal inside the /part3/phonebook_backend directory and run ***npm run lint***.

+## Command-line Database

+1. Make sure that all the dependencies of the *PhoneBook API* are installed.

+2. Create your own account on [**MongoDb**](https://www.mongodb.com/cloud), create a cluster, add a database user, and get your credentials for the database access (if you haven't done it yet).

+3. In the **mongo.js** file at the root of the project set the *'DB_USERNAME'* variable with the username of the created database user, and the *'DB_URI'* variable with the part of the connection string provided by [**MongoDb**](https://www.mongodb.com/cloud) that starts with *@cluster*...:

+    **Note:** Make sure that the name of the database is **phonebook**!

+The application works as follows.
+Navigate from your terminal inside the /part3/phonebook_backend directory and execute the command:

+* node mongo.js *yourpassword*: to display all of the entries in the phonebook database

+* node mongo.js *yourpassword* *name* *number*: to create an entry in the phonebook database

+For example the command
+    ```
+        node mongo.js *yourpassword* Anna 040-1234556
+    ```

+will print:
+    ```
+        added Anna number 040-1234556 to phonebook
+    ```
+And the new entry to the phonebook will be saved to the database.
+Notice that if the name contains whitespace characters, it must be enclosed in quotes:
+    ```
+        node mongo.js *yourpassword* "Arto Vihavainen" 040-1234556
+    ```

 ## Testing the API